Swedish Statement at the UN Security Council Briefing on the Middle East, Syria

-National statement delivered by Ambassador Olof Skoog on behalf of Sweden at the United Nations Security Council briefing on the Middle East Syria (chemical weapons), 5 February 2018, New York.
+National statement delivered by Ambassador Olof Skoog on behalf of Sweden at the United Nations Security Council Briefing on the Middle East, Syria (chemical weapons), 23 January, 2018, New York.

-We reiterate our condemnation in the strongest terms of the use of chemical weapons.
-It is a serious violation of international law and it constitutes a threat to international peace and security.
-Their use in armed conflict amounts to a war crime.
-Perpetrators of such crimes must be held accountable.
-We cannot accept impunity.
+Let me reiterate again that Sweden condemns in the strongest terms the use of chemical weapons.
+This is a serious violation of international law and their use in armed conflict amounts to a war crime.
+Bringing the perpetrators of such crimes to justice remains a high priority.
+There must be no impunity for those responsible.